In autumn 2011 a single Student Grant Scheme replaced the 4 main support schemes for students. They were:

 The Maintenance Grants Scheme for Students attending Post-Leaving Certificate Courses scheme has also been subsumed into the Student Grant Scheme.
 This element of the Student Grant Scheme is open to candidates who are entering approved Post-Leaving Certificate courses for the first time in the academic year in question.

 Grants are available for full-time approved Post-Leaving Certificate courses of at least one year's duration at approved Post-Leaving Certificate centres.
 The list of approved centres is available from your local ETB.
-It is also in the Student Support Regulations 2013 (pdf).

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.